nalexopo/BasicDaisy/README.md

 Project uses arm-none-eabi 14.3.1 version so it can be used with C++23.

-Directions:
+### Directions:

-Using cmake from build directory: cmake .. -DCMAKE_BUILD_TYPE=Debug make clean <br />
+#### Using cmake from build directory:
+cmake .. -DCMAKE_BUILD_TYPE=Debug
+make clean <br />
 make <br />
 To flash: make program <br />

-Using makefile from project directory: make clean <br />
+#### Using makefile from project directory:
+make clean <br />
 make <br />
 To flash: make program <br />

+#### Testing with google test (only hello world for now)
+cd test <br />
+cmake -S . -B build <br />
+cmake --build build <br />
+cd build && ctest<br />

 All work from parent project folder.
 Debugging is clunky and bugging through make, but works perfectly with VsCode Cortex M debug Addon by marus25.
 For now, I guess gdb scripts are out of the question.

-I am planning to add google test support.
 Maybe I will do a non-HAL version.
-I will try to keep main branch in a basic project form and do my own dev on branches.
+Pending to see how tests work with hardware dependencies I will try to keep main branch in a basic project form and do my own dev on branches.